 The term ecosystem was coined by A.G Tansley, an English botanist in 1935.
 It is known as both structural and functional units of the environment where both biotic and abiotic factors interact with each other to form a complete ecosystem.
 Thus we can say that ecosystems are made up of two components: they are biotic factors and abiotic factors and both these factors are equally important to maintain stability in the ecosystem.

-All living beings present in an ecosystem are known as biotic components whereas non living components are known as abiotic components like physical conditions (temperature, humidity, salinity, sunlight, pH, etc).
+All living beings present in an ecosystem are known as biotic components whereas non-living components are known as abiotic components like physical conditions (temperature, humidity, salinity, sunlight, pH, etc).
 Interaction of both biotic and abiotic components are necessary to stability and chain linkage of the ecosystem and both of them are interdependent on each other for easy survival.
-Due to this reason only extinction on any one component leads to imbalance in the whole ecosystem.
+Due to this reason, only extinction on any one component leads to an imbalance in the whole ecosystem.

 The term biotic is made up of two terms: “bio” means living organism and “ic” means like, thus combined they are known as living organisms.
 Therefore it can also be defined as all living organisms present on earth are known as biotic components.